 - The French Open (Clay Court)

 - The US Open (Hard Court)

 The Australian Open has been staged in a number of locations during its long history.
 In addition to Melbourne where it currently takes place, the tournament has been held in Sydney, Adelaide, Brisbane, Perth, Christchurch, and Hastings.

-Taking place in Melbourne, Australia, the Australian Open typically puts its competitors through extreme heat, a stress added to by the intense atmosphere of the second-highest average attendances of any tennis Grand Slam (after the US Open).
-The event happens in Melbourne Park, and sports a number of courts with retractable roofs to allow for play to continue in extreme weather conditions.
+Taking place in Melbourne's warm climate, the Australian Open typically puts its competitors through extreme heat, another stressor on top of the intense atmosphere of the second-highest average number of attendees.
+The US Open is the tennis Grand Slam with the highest.
+The event happens in Melbourne Park, which sports a number of courts with retractable roofs to allow playing to continue in extreme weather conditions.
 The main court is the Rod Laver arena, which can seat almost 15,000 people, and, like Wimbledon, was known as the Centre Court before being renamed.

 On the Surface

 The first Australian Open tournament—then called the Australasian Championships—took place in 1905 at Warehouseman’s Cricket Ground in Melbourne.
-The tournament only catered to men’s single’s competition to begin with, with women’s competition being added to the roster in 1922.
+At the beginningdsa the tournament only catered to men’s single’s competition, with women’s competition being added to the roster in 1922.
 It was not until 1924 that the tournament would be given the status as an official major championship.

 Learning dry information can be useful but not always fun.
 If you’re finding the history of the Australian Open a bit difficult to swallow, try these fun facts and various trivia about the tournament.

 For some time the Australian Open was held in December, however it was decided in 1986 to move the event to January.
 The timing of this decision meant that there was no tournament held in 1986.